doglman/ProxmoxDashboard/documentation/Introduction.md

         | `username`  | `VARCHAR` | `255`          | ...             | Unique  |  ☐  |  ...  |
         | `password`  | `VARCHAR` | `255`          | ...             | ...     |  ☐  |  ...  |
         | `logged_in` | `BOOLEAN` |                | `As defined: 0` | ...     |  ☐  |  ...  |
-4. Now we need to provide these credentials to apache, so that it can modify the database as users create accounts and log in.
+4. Now we need to provide these credentials to apache, so that it can modify the MariaDB database as users create accounts and log in.
 We did this by creating a `.env` file in our project's folders with the following contents:
 ```env
 export MYSQL_SERVERNAME=localhost
 export MYSQL_USER=developer